-RE: MUR 7487
+RE: MUR 7487 Courtney Tritch

-Dear Mr. Keith:
+Dear Ms. Tritch:

-The Federal Election Commission reviewed the allegations in your complaint received on August 27, 2018.
-On May 1, 2019, based upon the information provided in the complaint, and information provided by the respondents, the Commission decided to exercise its prosecutorial discretion to dismiss the allegations as to Courtney Tritch, and close its file in this matter.
-Accordingly, the Commission closed its file in this matter on May 1, 2019.
+On August 29, 2018, the Federal Election Commission ("Commission") notified you of a complaint alleging violations of certain sections of the Federal Election Campaign Act of 1971, as amended (the "Act").
+On May 1, 2019, based upon the information contained in the complaint and information provided by you, the Commission decided to dismiss allegations that you violated provisions of the Act.
+The Commission then closed its file in this matter.
 A copy of the General Counsel's Report, which more fully explains the basis for the Commission's decision, is enclosed.

 Documents related to the case will be placed on the public record within 30 days.
 See Statement of Policy Regarding Disclosure of Closed Enforcement and Related Files, 68 Fed.
 Reg.
 70,426 (Dec.
 18, 2003) and Statement of Policy Regarding Placing First General Counsel's Reports on the Public Record, 74 Fed.
 Reg.
 66132 (Dec.
 14, 2009).
+If you have any questions, please contact Don Campbell, the attorney assigned to this matter, at (202) 694-1650.